steven-ponessa/flyway-docker-migration-test/README.md

 <a id="4.0"></a>

 ## Running Flyway locally
 To run Flyway locally, you need to download and install the application ([https://flywaydb.org/download/](https://flywaydb.org/download/) and/or Flyway and the Java JRE are included in this repo).
-Provided the user has Flyway installed, the user can run a Flyway migration against either Db2 running in a container or on the IBM Public Cloud by issuing the following command:
+Provided the user has Flyway installed, the user can run a Flyway migration against either Db2 running in a container or on the IBM Public Cloud (pointing to the desired instance via the `flyway.conf` file) by issuing the following command:

 ```shell
 ./flyway clean migrate